JocysCom/VsReferenceManager/README.md

 # Jocys.com VS Reference Manager

-Replace DLL references with project references.
+Update DLL references with Project references.

-## How it works.
+## How it works

 Extension scans specified locations with projects.
 Then it will use that date to replace project DLL references with Project references.
 Projects will be added to solution under "References" solution folder.

-## Update References with Projects
+## Update DLL references with Project references

 Before: Solution with Project4, which references two DLL assemblies: